jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Disable automatic build on save

 Set the configuration variable `latex-workshop.latex.autoBuild.run` to `"never"`.

+## I use build on save but I occasionally want to save without building

+When `latex-workshop.latex.autoBuild.run` is set to `onFileChange`, building is triggered every time a file is saved.
+If you want to save a file without building it, you can use the `Save without Building` command from the _Command Palette_.

 ## My file is built when I paste